Powerlearnproject/se-day1-assignment-DidierAmbungaJr/README.md

 1.
 Birth of Software Engineering (1960s): During this period, the term "software engineering" was formalized, marking a turning point in how software was developed.
 The need for structured methods arose due to the increasing complexity of software.
 2.
-Introduction of Formal Methodologies (1970s): The 1970s saw the introduc- tion of structured methodologies such as the Waterfall method, which allowed a more disciplined and sequential approach to software development.
+Introduction of Formal Methodologies (1970s): The 1970s saw the introduction of structured methodologies such as the Waterfall method, which allowed a more disciplined and sequential approach to software development.
 3.
 Rise of Agile Methodologies (2000s): With the growing need for rapid and iterative deliveries, Agile methodologies became popular, offering more flexibility